2007 Regular Session

 WHEREAS, Eric Clark is married to the former Karan Killebrew.
 Karan is a registered nurse who grew up in Durant and Forest, Mississippi.
 They are the parents of two children -- Charles, 19, and Catherine, 13.
 The Clarks are active members of the First Baptist Church of Brandon, where Eric serves as a Deacon and Sunday School Teacher; and

 WHEREAS, Eric Clark was a workhorse statesman who fought the tough battles that needed fighting, and his integrity, ethical leadership and work ethic set a model for other Mississippi officials to emulate:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby recognize the dedicated public service of Firefighter Instructor Reggie Bell, Executive Director of the Mississippi State Fire Academy in Pearl, Mississippi, on the occasion of his retirement, and extend to Reggie and his family our best wishes for future success.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend Secretary of State Eric Clark for his distinguished service to the people of the State of Mississippi, which has enriched everyone with whom he was associated, and we wish Secretary Clark and his family much success in their future endeavors.

-BE IT FURTHER RESOLVED, That this resolution be presented to Reggie Bell and his family, forwarded to the Governor and the Mississippi Commissioner of Insurance, and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Secretary Clark and his family and be made available to the Capitol Press Corps.